- Available in ON, AB, BC, SK, MB, NS, NB, PE, NL

 Do you need to win long-term disability benefits?
 Are you struggling with your application or appeal?
 Do you have questions about working with long-term disability lawyers?

-If you answered “YES”, then call us toll free at (888) 732-0470 for a free consultation or click on the button below to schedule a free consultation by phone, email or videoconference.
+If you answered “YES,” then call us toll-free at (888) 732-0470 for a free consultation or fill out the form below to schedule a free consultation by phone or email.
 This consultation is free, and if you hire us, there are no up-front charges, and you only pay us if we win.

 - How we help you

-- What to expect from the free consultation
+- What to expect from the free case evaluation

 - Types of Long-term Disability Claims